 Thanks to his deep knowledge of the world in which he operates, Patrick delivers his clients a unique mix of regulatory, antitrust, IP, corporate and dispute resolution advice, helping many of the sector's key players.

-Recent deals include advising AstraZeneca on a $6.9 billion cancer drug collaboration agreement with Daiichi Sankyo Company Limited, an $8.5bn oncology deal with Merck, on AstraZeneca's $300 million disposal of the rights to cancer drug Caprelsa to Genzyme and its $1.275bn collaboration with Innate Pharma.
+Deal highlights include advising AstraZeneca on its landmark collaboration agreement for the development and distribution of the University of Oxford's potential COVID-19 vaccine, a $6.9 billion cancer drug collaboration agreement with Daiichi Sankyo Company Limited, an $8.5bn oncology deal with Merck, on AstraZeneca's $300 million disposal of the rights to cancer drug Caprelsa to Genzyme and its $1.275bn collaboration with Innate Pharma.
 He has also recently advised Heptares Therapeutics Limited and Argenx BV, and Immunocore on several strategic license and collaboration transactions.

 Patrick is a well-known speaker on topics relating to transactions in the life sciences sector.
 He teaches on the BIO Advanced Business Development Course in both the US and Europe.

-Patrick is ranked as the only 'Star Individual' for Life Sciences: Transactional in Chambers UK 2017 and is ranked as an IP Star in the 2017 edition of Managing Intellectual Poperty.
-Patrick has also been awarded the Lexology Client Choice Award 2016 and 2017 for Healthcare and Life Sciences in the UK.
+Patrick is ranked as the only 'Star Individual' for Life Sciences: Transactional in Chambers UK 2020 and is ranked as an IP Star in the 2020 edition of Managing Intellectual Property.
+In this same year he won 'Financial & Corporate Lawyer of the Year: Licensing & Collaboration' in the LMG European Life Sciences Awards 2020 and achieved recognition by being ranked among the foremost patent practitioners in the IAM Global Leaders guide (the guide features those professionals who have been ranked in the gold tier of IAM Patent 1000).
 Patrick is also ranked in the Who's Who Thought Leader for Life Sciences publication and received 'Life Sciences - Transactional Lawyer of the Year 2019' at the prestigious, international, Who's Who Legal Awards 2019.

 The Gowling WLG UK IP transaction team won the IP Transaction Team of the Year Award from MIP in 2018 and TMT team of the year at the British Legal Awards 2018 on the back of their work for AstraZeneca on its deal with Merck.